ozyurtf/gpu-programming/README.md

 - on-die memory interfaces
 - relaxed memory model

 This is an important point because GPUs need to feed data to many cores simultaneousy for parallel processing.
+That's why it should be able to transfer data to/from its memory very quickly.

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/ee48dd71-fd18-4643-8ae9-fd18e2985398">

+In the picture above, we see the key terms and concepts in computer hardware architecture.

+- Chip: A chip is a integrated circuit that combines transistors, resistors, capacitors, and inductors in a single piece of material.
+These components are interconnected.
+Chips can perform many different tasks such as processing (e.g., CPU, GPU), memory storage (e.g., RAM, ROM chips), power management, etc. They can be categorized into:
+  - Memory
+  - Processor
+    - Multicore
+    - Single core
+  - Accelerator
+    - GPU
+    - TPU
+    - FPGA

+So, the question is: how do we choose a processor for our application ?